Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms

-We will construct an orientation preserving diffeomorphism $f$ of the sphere with $2$ fixed points such that $f$ is area preserving in a neighborhood of each fixed point but there does not exist any torsion-low maximal identity isotopy of $f$.
+We will construct an orientation preserving diffeomorphism $f$ of the sphere with $2$ fixed points such that $f$ is area preserving in a neighborhood of each fixed point but there exists no torsion-low maximal isotopy of $f$.

 Let $\varphi$ be a diffeomorphism of $[0,1]$ that satisfies

 Let $g$ be a diffeomorphism of $\mathbb{R}\times[0,1]$ that is defined by